basma0024/blog/README.md

 ## Key Functions :
      -  Navigation Menu: The navigation bar allows users to easily access different sections of the blog.
 It is collapsible on smaller screens for better usability.

-     -  Article Cards: Each article is displayed as a card that includes a title, brief description, and a "Read More" button, leading to detailed content (currently placeholders).

      - Contact Form: Users can send messages through a simple contact form, which includes fields for name, email, subject, and message.

      - Scroll to Top Button: A button at the bottom right corner allows users to quickly scroll back to the top of the page.